WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-tutorials-observability/wallaroo_model_observability_assays-reference.md

 * `"assays from date baseline"`: Uses the `baseline_start` and `baseline_end` to set the time period of inference requests and results to gather data from.
 * `"assays from numpy"`:  Uses a pre-generated numpy array as for the baseline data.

-For each of our assays, we will set the time period of inferences as part of our baseline creation.
+For each of our assays, we will set the time period of inference data to compare against the baseline data.

 ```python
 # Build the assay, based on the start and end of our baseline time,